How does the ESAT Differ from the NSAA & ENGAA?

 Structure of the Test

-The ESAT is divided into five distinct parts: Mathematics 1, Mathematics 2, Physics, Chemistry, and Biology.
-In contrast, the NSAA was divided into two sections, each with multiple parts covering different science subjects and mathematics, while the ENGAA had two sections focusing on mathematics and physics.
+The ESAT specification is divided into five distinct parts: Mathematics 1, Mathematics 2, Physics, Chemistry, and Biology.
+In contrast, the NSAA specification was divided into two sections, each with multiple parts covering different science subjects and mathematics, while the ENGAA had two sections focusing on mathematics and physics.

 The ESAT requires candidates to complete Mathematics 1 and choose two additional parts, whereas the NSAA and ENGAA had a more rigid structure with specific parts required for different courses.